 Mistakenly, my first thought was of death.
 What if she dies before me, I thought.
 But there is a way around that, logistically speaking.
-For suicide in the moment of her death to keep her promise was logistically a sound idea.
-I would just have to be insane in love enough when the moment came.
+Suicide in the moment of her death to keep her promise was a sound idea.
+I would just have to be [insane] in love enough when the moment came.
 But suicide wasn’t on my mind that night so I did not speak a word.
 I looked at her.
 Thinking of her death.
 Thinking of the inevitability of her leaving.

 But she was there.

 When our first was born, she was there.

 When we were sad, she was there.